JulesVerne22/Bombgineers-Docs/Development-Docs/Hardware/rotary-encoders/setup.md

 2. Delete code.py from the 'CIRCUITPY' drive.
 3. Copy and paste your new program into the 'CIRCUITPY' drive.
 Make sure it is named 'code.py'.

-Alternatively, you can use adafruit's circuit python editor called MU. [](https://learn.adafruit.com/adafruit-rotary-trinkey/installing-mu-editor)
+Alternatively, you can use adafruit's circuit python editor called MU.
+[Adafruit MU editor](https://learn.adafruit.com/adafruit-rotary-trinkey/installing-mu-editor)

 - If the program uploads successfully, you will see a green light flash at the bottom of the board.
 - If your program fails to upload or errors during runtime, you will see a red light flash at the bottom of the board.